PizzaMyHeart/muler/README.md

 Add ```--host 0.0.0.0:<port>``` to access the app from other devices on the local network.
 Note that use of the Flask server in production is strongly discouraged.

-Instead of using Flask, you can also run Muler as a command-line script from the 'app' directory.
+Instead of using Flask, you can also run Muler as on the command line from the 'app' directory.

 ```
 python3 -m database.query